• Skip to content

 Apply for a Student Route visa

-Even if your course application is processed swiftly, and your CAS issued quickly, getting your Visa can still take a few weeks.
-We recommended you review our detailed guidance on applying for your visa.
+Even if your course application is processed swiftly, and your CAS issued quickly, getting your visa can still take a few weeks.
+We recommend that you read our detailed guidance on applying for your visa.

 For this reason, if you have not applied at least two months before the start of the course, you will likely not have allowed enough time to complete the process.
 We therefore operate a cut-off date, after which we will not make any offers.